npm/npm/doc/cli/npm-adduser.md

 This will ensure that all requests to that registry (including for tarballs) include an authorization header.
 See `always-auth` in `npm-config(7)` for more details on always-auth.
-Registry-specific configuaration of `always-auth` takes precedence over any global configuration.
+Registry-specific configuration of `always-auth` takes precedence over any global configuration.

 ## SEE ALSO